Kidsit Founder & Editor in Chief, Father of Three, Artist, Illustrator, and Web Designer.

 Previously we've covered the many reasons to become a babysitter, and how easy babysitting is, but today, we'll focus on the skills you learn and why these are perhaps the most useful.

 These skills are not limited to babysitting work either.
 Most are fully transferable to other occupations.

 Babysitting teaches you a wide range of skills including practical childcare techniques, business know-how, essential homemaker experience, and personal growth.
 These skills, when combined, can set you up for a lifetime of achievement.

 Babysitting jobs are a popular alternative to childcare internships because you can learn so much and often get better pay.

 Here are the main categories of skills we're going to cover:

-If you're looking for babysitting skills so you can add them to your resume then you must read our handy guide: How to add babysitting to your resume for our essential tips and examples.
+If you're looking for babysitting skills so you can add them to your resume then read our handy guide: How to add babysitting to your resume for our essential tips and examples.